COVID-19 and Human Subjects Research

 When the external IRB is a local non-commercial IRB (e.g., Fred Hutch, Seattle Children’s): Follow the requirements and policies of that IRB as to which research can resume and under what conditions.

-Non-UW sites being reviewed by the UW IRB
+Non-UW institutions being reviewed by the UW IRB

 These sites should follow the policies and requirements of their own institution.
-Example scenarios:
+This means that the research may be allowed at some locations but not at others.

 Effect on new and pending IRB applications